 Couch’s lawyers, following the “affluenza” line of reasoning, argued that, “because of his privileged upbringing, he was not able to fully understand the consequences of his actions.”
-Bravo!
-And one thing’s for sure: if our judges keep coddling people like Couch, we can be sure it’s only going to get more difficult for legal offenders to understand law and order and legal consequences.
+And if our judges keep coddling people like Couch, we can be sure it’s only going to get more difficult for legal offenders to understand law and order and legal consequences.

 I expect to read about lawyers dispensing all kinds of doublespeak in defense of their clients.
 It doesn’t even usually anger me anymore when I hear the famous catch-all justification: “Every defendant is entitled to the best defense money can buy.”
 Well, actually, no. They are entitled to a legal defense, not a smoke-and-mirror show.
 Nevertheless, theatrics abound, and judges have adjusted their bearing accordingly.